swisscom/dop_common/doc/plan_format_v0.0.1.md

    specified in __*infrastructure_properties*__.
    3. __*size*__ - the name size of the disk in megabytes (when the value has a suffix *M*) or gigabytes (when the value has a suffix *G*).
+   4. __*thin*__ - an optional boolean flag that indicates whether disk will be created as thin provisioned.
+Its default  value is *true*, meaning the disks are thin-provisioned by default.
+Please use *false* as the value if you need to thick provision a disk.

+ __IMPORTANT:__ Currently, the selection of provisioning type is honored only by the RHEVm/OVirt provider.
+Please also note that a thick-provisioned disk is of *raw* rather than *cow* type when thick provisioning is used.
+As a consequence, it is not possible to create a snapshot of such a disk OVirt/RHEVm.

  8. __*credentials*__ - an optional property to define credentials for root user.
 This information is passed to cloud init.
 Following data can be
  specified: